elizerdim/javascript-drum-kit/README.md

 - I learned about the currentTime property of audio/video elements.

+- I used a compressed file for the background image after realizing the bigger file slowed down page load.

 ### Continued development

 In future projects, I'd like to learn how to use other events in JavaScript and how to make this project work on touchscreen devices.